Eaglecomet1318/UTDesign-2018-UTSW/Project(Spring)_README.txt

   DICOM MENU
   1. To modify DICOM menu attributes:
     1a.
-To modify the DICOM menu panel code, check the DICOMMenu.Cs file 1b.
-To continue modifications on the Unity platform, access files under Left Controllers -> DICOM Menu ->
+To modify the DICOM menu panel code, check the DICOMMenu.Cs file (code for buttons and sliders here as well) 1b.
+To change transfer function files: [VRTK_Scripts] -> PlayArea -> DICOM Menu -> Tf Data Mode (Script).
+        i.
+Increase size
+        ii.
+Go to Element
+        iii.
+Select small button on far right of element iv.
+Choose texture: a 256x256 image of the transfer function (done in Gimp for our project but alternate sources are possible)
+        v.
+To change layout of the transfer functions on the display screeb, scroll up to Rect Transform and select each button to                  change layout. vi.
+To actually add new buttons to DICOM Menu display, Scroll up/down to Dicom Menu (Script), and select button in the space.
+Check above to 1a where to actually add code.

 ACKNOWLEDGEMENTS
   A. ASSETS